One Man went to Mow…

 More recently, I have worked on everything from a greenfield Data Warehousing initiative to an ASP.Net MVC 4.0 application using the Kendo UI components from Telerik.

-Currently, I am working in SQL Server 2016 (SSMS and SSIS mostly) and .Net 4.5 doing data warehousing; business intelligence (Excel and Power BI mostly); and BIML development (yay BIML).
+Currently, I am working in Azure SQL, Azure Data Factory, SQL Server 2017 (SSMS and SSIS mostly), and .Net 4.5 (C#) doing data warehousing; business intelligence (Excel and Power BI mostly); and BIML development (yay BIML).

-I have created and taught classes in the use of Microsoft Office, Access, VB, VB.Net, C#, and soon to be BIML.
+I have created and taught classes in the use of Microsoft Office, Access, VB, VB.Net, C#, and BIML.

 I wrote a corporate wiki about MS Team Foundation Server and its many uses.